C-Kitching/Cplusplus-Mini-Projects/README.md

 I sat this course myself in the 2019-2020 academic year.
 I have been a demonstrator for the course since the 2021-22 academic year.

+WARNING: Current students of this course are free to use these materials but should be aware that the University runs a very strict plagorism policy.
+Any code submitted as your own work undergoes automatic similarity checks against previously submitted.
+So it is strongly advised that you do not copy these solutions directly for the sake of your own degree.

 ## Contents

 1. **Photon energy calculator**